Google’s web index is well over 100,000,000 gigabytes in size and consists of trillions of pages.

-Shopping and research often seem to be one and the same online.
-It is now commonplace for consumers to look for reviews of particular companies and products, and to compare prices between different retailers before making a decision to purchase.
+Shopping and research can be more or less one and the same online, as it’s commonplace for consumers to look for reviews of particular companies and products, and to compare prices between different retailers before making a decision to purchase.

 Search engines as discovery tools

-One of a search engine's key jobs is to identify as many web pages as possible in order to provide you with an accurate search result.
-To do this, it relies upon the use of automated software known as a web crawler (also referred to as Googlebot, or a spider).
+One key job of a search engine is to identify as many web pages as possible in order to provide you with an accurate search result.

 Building search results